Is Wrapping Paper Recyclable? The Truth Might Surprise You…

 You don’t have to use eco-friendly gift wrap on every gift to make a huge impact.
-In fact, if every person in America used a Tokki reusable wrap for just three of their gifts this year, the amount of paper saved would be able to cover forty-five thousand football fields.
+In fact, if every person in America used a Tokki gift bag for just three of their gifts this year, the amount of paper saved would be able to cover forty-five thousand football fields.

 Using a scarf for wrapping is a gorgeous way to doll-up a present – you can even make it a part of the gift itself!
 No scarf handy?
 No problem.
 Pillowcases, extra loose fabric from sewing projects, even graphic t-shirts can make excellent DIY gift wrap options.

 Use one of our Tokki Bands to seal your finished gift wrap job instead of tape.
-It doubles as a reusable e-card – an eco-friendly bonus!
+Our Tokki Tag allows you to add a personlized gift message, no paper card needed.

 for birthdays, anniversaries, and more holiday seasons.